Community detection in heterogeneous signed networks: Signed network and balance structure

 A signed network $\mathcal{G}$ can be represented via its symmetric adjacency matrix $\bm{A} = (a_{ij})_{i,j\in[n]}$ with $a_{ij} \in \{1, -1, 0\}$, where $a_{ij} = 1$ indicates a positive edge between nodes $i$ and $j$, $a_{ij} = -1$ indicates a negative edge and $a_{ij}=0$ indicates no edge at all.
 For each $i, j\in[n]$, let $a_{ij}$ be sampled from a multinomial distribution with parameters $(p_{ij}^+, p_{ij}^-, p_{ij}^{0})$.
 One of the most salient features of signed network is the widely observed balance structure \citep{harary1953notion, davis1967clustering}, positing that relationships among entities tend toward balanced sign configurations.

 \begin{definition} [Strong balance] A signed network is strong-balanced if for any triple $(i, j, k)$,

 does not have 0 or 2 positive edges. \end{definition}

 Definition \ref{def:strong balance} assures that a strong-balanced signed network does not contain a triad achieving the highest probability at triad B or D as shown in Figure \ref{fig:triads}.
-An equivalent definition has also been introduced in \cite{tang2024population}, which quantifies the probabilistic strong balance for signed networks.
-Moreover, Definition \ref{def:strong balance} can be extended to define weak-balanced signed networks.
+It can also be extended to define weak-balanced signed networks.

 \begin{definition}[Weak balance] A signed network is weak-balanced if for any triple $(i, j, k)$,

 does not have exactly 2 positive edges. \end{definition}

 Definition \ref{def:weak balance} gives a probabilistic definition of weak balance for signed networks.
 It only restricts the occurrence of triad B, and thus aligns with the non-probabilistic definitions of weak balance in the existing literature \citep{easley2010networks}.